pendulum-project/ntpd-rs/README.md

 # ntpd-rs

 ntpd-rs is an implementation of NTP completely written in Rust, with a focus on exposing a minimal attack surface.
 The project is currently at an early stage.
-The client functionality is stable (see release v0.1.0), although features are still limited.
-The server is under active development.
+Both client and server functionality are stable (see release v0.2.0), although features are still limited.
+NTS support is under active development.
 If a feature you need is missing please let us know.

 ## Quick start